nushell/nushell.github.io/book/aliases.md

 alias lt = (ls | sort-by modified -r | sort-by type)
 ```

+## List all loaded aliases
+You can list all aliases which you can currently use by executing `alias`.

 ## Persisting

 To make your alias persistent it must be added to your _config.nu_ file.